Synth-pop: Declining popularity (1986–2000)

 Synth-pop continued into the late 1980s, with a format that moved closer to dance music, including the work of acts such as British duos Pet Shop Boys, Erasure and the Communards.
 The Communards' major hits were covers of disco classics "Don't Leave Me This Way" (1986) and "Never Can Say Goodbye" (1987).
 After adding other elements to their sound, and with the help of a gay audience, several synth-pop acts had success on the US dance charts.
 Among these were American acts Information Society (who had two top 10 singles in 1988), Anything Box, and Red Flag.
 British band When in Rome scored a hit with their debut single "The Promise".
 Several German synth-pop acts of the late 1980s included Camouflage and Celebrate the Nun.
 Canadian duo Kon Kan had major success with their debut single, "I Beg Your Pardon" in 1989.

 An American backlash against European synth-pop has been seen as beginning in the mid-1980s with the rise of heartland rock and roots rock.
+Synth-pop was also eclipsed at this time by funk rock and dance-rock, as exemplified by INXS and Prince's Minneapolis sound.
+Duran Duran moved in this direction with their Nile Rodgers-produced 1986 album Notorious, which followed the 1985 release of the debut album by The Power Station, a funk-rock side project featuring continuing and soon-to-depart Duran Duran members John and Andy Taylor alongside Robert Palmer and Rogers' ex-Chic bandmates Tony Thompson and Bernard Edwards.
 In the UK the arrival of indie rock bands, particularly the Smiths, has been seen as marking the end of synth-driven pop and the beginning of the guitar-based music that would dominate rock into the 1990s.
 By 1991, in the United States synth-pop was losing its commercial viability as alternative radio stations were responding to the popularity of grunge.
 Exceptions that continued to pursue forms of synth-pop or rock in the 1990s were Savage Garden, the Rentals and the Moog Cookbook.
 Electronic music was also explored from the early 1990s by indietronica bands like Stereolab, EMF, the Utah Saints, and Disco Inferno, who mixed a variety of indie and synthesizer sounds.